holidayextras/culture/general-javascript-best-practices.md

 ## ECMAScript version support

-We use up to ECMAScript 6 at HX.
+We use *some* ECMAScript 6 at HX.
 This is fulfilled by Babel and Node v4 where applicable.
-We should use newer es6 features where it makes sense and can improve readability.
+We should use these newer es6 features where it makes sense and can improve readability.
 Please have a look at our technical resources [section on ES6](technical-resources.md#es6) to familiarise yourself with some of the new features available to us.
-If we come across any new anti-patterns that arise from using ES6 features we can add them to this document.
+If we come across any new anti-patterns that arise from using ES6 features we should add them to this document.

 ## Function names should reflect behaviour (as much as possible):
 When writing functions, their names should give a good indication of what they do, for example: